-The Eden Trace Viewer (EdenTV) gives useful information about processes, their placement, conversations and messages between processes.
-Figure 3 compares the use of the naive parallel map (parMap) against the farm process implementation using stream chunking (parMapFarmChunk).
+EdenTV (Eden Trace Viewer) gives useful information about processes, their placement, conversations and messages between processes.
+Figure 3 compares the use of the naive parallel map (parMap) against an alternative implementation using farm process and stream chunking (parMapFarmChunk).
 It shows the overheads of too many processes, and consequently messages, being generated in the former.
 The overheads are eliminated in the tuned version.
-Each line represents the activity on one processor with green representing "running" and blue representing "waiting for data".
+Each line represents the activity on one processor, with green representing "running", while blue represents "waiting for data".
 While the first trace shows frequent changes between running and waiting states, reflecting the element-by-element transfer of the input data from the master to the workers, the second trace shows much better utilisation as uninterrupted activity once the entire block of input data has been received by a worker.
 The master remains idle, while the workers produce their results.
 A related set of skeletons allows a dual usage of the master process as worker in such a case, and can be used to improve performance further.